Ingalls Hospice Care

 After the patient's death, hospice care ends.

-Bereavement services and grief support are available to family members for up to one year after the death of a patient.
+Bereavement services and grief support are available to family members for up to 13 months after the death of a patient.

 Hospice Provides What Americans Want at the End of Life